gdonval/Angelica/README.md

 - Copy all the users SSH keys in `files/sshkeys`.
 Your (the deployer) key is a minimum. (ansible machine):

 - Install [Debian Jessie](https://www.debian.org/distrib/) on the application server(s).
-Choose a root password (strong please, at least 16 chars). **It must be the same for all servers**, you can change it afterwards. (the application servers).
+Choose a root password (in prod, choose a strong one, at least 16 chars). **It must be the same for all servers**, you can change it afterwards. (the application servers).

 - Verify that `python`, `ssh` and `aptitude` are installed (the application servers):

         $ sudo aptitude install python ssh aptitude

-- Verify that [root](http://www.cyberciti.biz/faq/allow-root-account-to-use-ssh-openssh/) and password authentication are enabled - don’t worry, it will be disabled by ansible (the application servers).
+- SSH: verify that [root](http://www.cyberciti.biz/faq/allow-root-account-to-use-ssh-openssh/) and password autheuntication are enabled - don’t worry, it will be disabled by ansible (the application servers).
+You must set your `/etc/ssh/sshd_config` as follow (uncomment if needed and restart SSH):

+        # /etc/ssh/sshd_config
+        PermitRootLogin yes
+        PasswordAuthentication yes

 ### Deployment (ansible machine) ###